dragonheim/chronoclash/README.md

 ## Project Goals

-*   To explore building an MMORPG.
+*   To explore and learn about building an MMORPG.
-*   To implement a flexible character attribute system.
+*   To implement a flexible character attribute and class system.
 *   To create a very simple, accessible client for testing and basic gameplay.
 *   To serve as a learning resource and a potential starting point for a more complex open-source MMO.